Snippet from Walter Japp's story (see rest here)

 Electoral Roll Place Names from 1881.
 A guide to locating historic addresses from their geographic sequential layout.

 trams taken late 1950s

 Enter a word term below to search 'Old Cambuslang' for particular words or phrases.

-Please note that the guestbook below contain ads that are a bit
+Please note that the guestbook below contain unwanted ads'.
+I must point

 because I have opted for the free version and therefore cannot supress the ads unless I pay them a subscription.